adner/adner.github.io/_posts/2025-08-31-unicorn-semantic-kernel.markdown

 var responseItems = agent.InvokeStreamingAsync("Tell me a joke!");

 ```
 Ouch!
-This returns an *internal server error*, and if review the Transformers logs we can see that something has gone wrong:
+This returns an *internal server error*, and if we review the Transformers logs we can see that something has gone wrong:

 ![](/images/250831/2.png)
 If we inspect the request that was sent to the endpoint we can see that it has the "complex" format: